heini208/fault_detector_spot/documentation/System_Design.md

 ![RViz showing a robot navigating in a mapped environment](images%2FSystem_Design%2Fmaps%2Frviz_example.png)

-*Figure: RViz visualizing the robot's state, including the map, the robot's position (arrow), costmaps (colored areas), and the planned path (green line).*
+*Figure 8: RViz visualizing the robot's state, including the map, the robot's position (arrow), costmaps (colored areas), and the planned path (green line).*

 Key points: